 7 – Museum San Servolo

-7 – Museum San Servolo, was once Italy’s most prominent mental institutions; which took in over 200,000 patients, starting in the mid-1700’s.
+7 – Museum San Servolo in Venice, was once Italy’s most prominent mental institutions; which took in over 200,000 patients, starting in the mid-1700’s.

-Nicknamed the “Island of the Mad”, it was transformed into a museum in 2006, educating visitors about its historic past.
+Nicknamed the “Island of the Mad”, it was transformed into a museum in 2006, that offers a deeply moving and educational experience.
+It now preserves the memory of mental health treatment through centuries, and educates visitors about its historic past.

 Walk through laboratories, therapy rooms, pharmacies and even an on-site anatomical theatre.
 Most of the medical equipment that was used, is still on display today.

-San Servolo, is also the location of the “Venice International University” and the prestigious “International College of Ca’ Foscari University”.
+San Servolo, is also the location of the “Venice International University”, the prestigious “International College of Ca’ Foscari University”, and a hotel.

 • History Museum